davidmfreese/React-CollectionView/README.md

   * todo - add transitions

 **WARNING** - This project is young and being developed in short iterations.
 If you are interested in the project please fork.
 There will be many breaking changes in the short term.

-If you are interested in contributing or have questions/issues email me at <davidmfreese@gmail.com>